PEFTGuard: Detecting Backdoor Attacks Against Parameter-Efficient Fine-Tuning: Related Work

 \section{Related Work}

-\mypara{LLM} Recently, LLMs have achieved great success in the field of NLP~\cite{zhao2023survey, minaee2024large}.
+\mypara{LLM} Recently, LLMs have achieved great success in NLP domain~\cite{zhao2023survey, minaee2024large}.
 Trained on large amounts of text, LLMs have developed strong language modeling capabilities and assisted humans in solving complex tasks, such as OpenAI's ChatGPT~\cite{openai2023gpt4} and GPT-4~\cite{chatgpt} and Microsoft's Copilot systems~\cite{microsoft_copilot}.
 There are many open-source LLMs (such as Llama-3~\cite{metallama3}, Mixtral~\cite{jiang2023mistral} and Qwen~\cite{bai2023qwen}), and it's necessary to fine-tune models for specific downstream tasks.

 \mypara{PEFT} PEFT is an excellent fine-tuning method that reduces resource consumption while maintaining performance comparable to full-parameter fine-tuning.
 LoRA~\cite{LoRA} is the most representative parameter-efficient fine-tuning mechanism widely adopted for LLMs.
 Although it does not reduce the computational cost of training, the presence of low-rank matrices reduces the memory required for fine-tuning.
 QLoRA~\cite{QLoRA} employs quantization techniques to optimize LoRA's storage and computational efficiency, further reducing memory usage and computational cost while maintaining model performance.
 AdaLoRA~\cite{AdaLoRA} considers the varying importance of pre-trained weights across different layers and automatically adjusts the rank of low-rank matrices based on the importance scores of weight matrices to further reduce training parameters.
 LoRA+~\cite{LoRA+} uses different learning rates for low-rank matrices A and B to improve performance and fine-tuning speed.
 DoRA~\cite{DoRA} decomposes the pre-trained weight into magnitude and direction components for fine-tuning, thus enhancing the fine-tuning performance.